louislxw/pe_array/README.md

-# A linear array of PEs with RISC-V ISA working in SIMD fashion.
-One PE targets for 600MHz on ZYNQ UltraScale+. specificially for SCD and CNNs.
+# A linear array of PEs with RISC-V ISA.
 Layout of this repository:
 * **constrs** constraint files
 * **doc** documentations and figures